A girls' trip to Kanazawa for arts, crafts and gastronomy

 A wide variety of handy accessories handmade by craftspeople

-In addition to Kutani Yaki, there are also a variety of small items for daily use made by Kaga mizuhiki and Kaga yuzen artists.
-Yuzen toadstools" made of hand-dyed fabric by a yuzen craftsman have a lovely, round shape and modern two-tone color that blend harmoniously.
-Card cases and eyeglass cases made from the edges of tatami mats are handmade by Kanazawa tatami craftsmen, who make stylish use of modern fabrics such as flower patterns and dots.
-Other items such as hair accessories, handkerchiefs, and pouches are also available, making them perfect as easy Kanazawa souvenirs.
+In addition to Kutani ware, there is a full lineup of small items for daily use made by Kaga mizuhiki and Kaga yuzen artists.
+Yuzen toadstools," made of hand-dyed fabric by a yuzen craftsman, have a lovely, round shape and a modern two-tone color that blend together harmoniously.
+Other items on display include hair accessories, handkerchiefs, pouches, and other items perfect as easy Kanazawa souvenirs.

 Enjoy the nostalgic atmosphere and soba KAI Local Flavors